Undergraduate Course: Soil, Water and Atmospheric Processes (ECSC08003)

 - Understand how distinct soil horizons and soil series develop under the influence of factors such as parent material, topography and climate

-- Critically analyse some of the main concepts associated with the functioning of the soil, water and the atmospheric systems.
+- By the end of this course, students will be able to critically analyse some of the main concepts associated with soil, water and the atmosphere.

 Although this textbook is the closest fit to the course content it does not cover all aspects of the course material.
 You will therefore need to consult the textbooks listed below.
 Many textbooks are in the Reserve sections of University libraries; if there are any difficulties in obtaining these books, please let the Course Organiser know.